Code-Institute-Submissions/Parenting/README.md

 # Features

 - Responsive on different device sizes;
-- It has a clear navigation, interactive buttons, reliable and useful information, social media integration.
+- It has a clear navigation,
+- reliable and useful information,
+- social media platforms
+- sign up to newsletter form

 # Features Left to Implement